 Move the Cycle range en bloc by dragging the middle of the cycle zone to the left or right.
 With all the above actions you will notice that the cycle borders snap to 1/10th seconds.
 To get a finer resolution hold the Alt-key while dragging.
+Main Window Main Window

-Editing the Speed Curve

-Editing the intensity or smoothing curves is actually changing the Speed Curve.
+Editing the Speed Curve Editing the intensity or smoothing curves is actually changing the Speed Curve.
 This process can easily be heard and seen (the curve changes its shape).
 In addition to using the Intensity and Smoothing Curves you sometimes want to directly modify the Speed Curve itself.
 Therefore it is possible to move parts of the Speed Curve up or down.
 To do so, specify a range and move the curve either by dragging it with the mouse or by using the up/down arrow keys.
 The curve then will snap to the next semitone(s).

-Moving a section of the Speed Curve up or down

-For super-special cases one can also directly draw the Speed Curve with a Pencil Tool.
+Moving a section of the Speed Curve up or down For super-special cases one can also directly draw the Speed Curve with a Pencil Tool.
 Hovering the cursor over the Speed Curve changes its appearance into such a pencil.
 Now click, hold and drag the mouse to draw a new curve.

-Editing the Speed Curve with the Pencil Tool

-Please note that your intensity and smoothing values will be applied to your drawing.
+Editing the Speed Curve with the Pencil Tool Please note that your intensity and smoothing values will be applied to your drawing.
 Only in default intensity and default smoothing settings will the drawing be applied like you created it.
 You will notice a thin white line beneath the Speed Curve, though.
 This is the originally detected Speed Curve without any intensity or smoothing changes.
 Resetting the Speed Curve to the original detection is possible by using the command "Reset Speed Curve to Detection" in the Edit menu.
 This resets the whole curve.
 If you draw a range the command reads "Reset Speed Curve to Detection in Selection" and resets only the part you selected.

 Please note: This command does not reset the edits done with the Intensity and Smoothing Curve.
 Those edits can be reset individually (as described earlier).

-Inspector

-The Inspector is a floating window with four registers providing you with detailed information and specific settings for your current file.
+Inspector The Inspector is a floating window with four registers providing you with detailed information and specific settings for your current file.
 Even if you have opened multiple files, you will only see one Inspector, which changes its content depending on the active window.
 The File Info register

 The File Info shows the location of both, your audio and capstan files, as well as the technical specifications of your audio file.
-In the Comment space you can write own annotations, which will be saved with your .capstan file.
+The new "Analyzed in High Resolution" tick box (display-only) tells you wether the file is analyzed in HR mode or not (see also page 4 and 29).